 Let’s say an employee is an Excel whizz and likes working with numbers.
 You can give them an additional project that involves compiling statistics.
 Just be sure that these tasks don’t take too much time away from their regular duties — you don’t want them to slack even more in that department!

-While trying the above methods, it’s important to document their behaviour throughout.
+While trying the above methods, it’s important to document their behavior throughout.
 This is vital for two reasons, the first being that you need to have written proof of poor performance and the steps you took to help the worker, if you decide to dismiss them.
 And, secondly, because you will want to see if there has been any improvement over time.

 This should also include any minutes from meetings you have had or times where you have needed to correct an employee’s mistakes.